ChrisPohl/Bone-cryosection-segmentation/README.md

 ### Download data

-We provide our data and model checkpoints at: drive.
+We provide our data and model checkpoints at: [drive](https://drive.google.com/drive/folders/1_EnP-1o8nJR5WGvvrgxPYv2ielXNLhii?usp=sharing)
 Extract the images to `./data` and models to `./trained_models`.

 ### Installation